mrismanaziz/Reforestation/README.md

-## Where did you learn to make ice cream?
-Sunday school.
+## What do you call a boomerang that won't come back?
+A stick.